DRIVING RESOURCE EFFICIENCY

 Waste recycling and disposal

 PG Bison operates commercial forestry plantations in the northeastern and southern Cape areas of South Africa.
-The forestry businesses consist of North East Cape Forests (‘NECF’) that operate in the Ugie area of the northeastern Cape and South Cape Forests (‘SCF’) that operates in the George area of the southern Cape.
-In total, these businesses operate on an area of c.
-96 157 hectares of which 44 755 hectares is commercially afforested plantations.
+The forestry businesses consist of North East Cape Forests (‘NECF’), which operates in the Ugie area of the northeastern Cape, and South Cape Forests (‘SCF’), which operates in the George area of the southern Cape.
+In total, these businesses operate across an area of 96 157 hectares, of which 44 725 hectares comprises commercially afforested plantations.
 The remainder consists of indigenous vegetation such as grassland, fynbos, wetlands, riparian zones and a limited number of indigenous forests.
 NECF also operates a commercial herd of cattle as part of a multiple land use approach.

-Commercial forestry has potential negative environmental impacts on water, soil and biodiversity.
-PG Bison recognises these potential impacts, and the division’s forestry operational procedures aim to minimise them through detailed operational planning processes that determine the mitigating measures which minimise negative environmental and social impacts.
+Commercial forestry has a potentially negative environmental impact on water, soil and biodiversity.
+PG Bison recognises the potential impact, and the division’s forestry operational procedures aim to minimise it through detailed operational planning processes that determine the mitigating measures which minimise negative environmental and social impacts.

 The general objectives of all CMPs are to provide: